Inu-Oh: Plot

 In their next performance, about the Heike warriors waiting for a "whale that never arrived", the scales on Inu-Oh's skin disappear.
 But the new troupe arouses the attention of Ashikaga, who only wants his clan's version of the Heike stories told.
 He sends agents to Inu-Oh's now envious father, offering fame if he sabotages his son's act.

 The troupe's next act reveals the truth behind Inu-Oh's origin: his father made a deal with the demon mask for fame.
 The demon mask demanded the lives of biwa players, and the innocence of his unborn son.
-The murders that followed released the spirits of Heike soldiers that followed the players, but the spirits flocked to Inu-Oh instead of his father, helping him win fame and undo his curse.
+The murders that followed released the spirits of Heike soldiers that followed the players, but the spirits flocked to Inu-Oh instead of his father, helping him win fame and undoing his curse.
 His father demands the mask kill Inu-Oh, violating the terms of their original agreement.
 Outraged, the mask kills Inu-Oh's father instead.

 At the end of the performance, Inu-Oh's face is restored.
 However, Ashikaga cracks down on the troupe, forcing Tomoari to stop playing.
 Ashikaga himself demands that Inu-Oh perform only the official version of Heike history, or else he will behead Tomoari.
-Inu-Oh concedes.
-However, Tomoari continues to perform and speak out against the Ashikaga clan, and so the clan's men behead him nonetheless.
+Inu-Oh concedes, but Tomoari continues to perform and speak out against the Ashikaga clan, so the clan's men behead him.
 Inu-Oh goes on to more years of fame as a Noh dancer, but he is forgotten after his death.

 The narrator turns out to be Tomoari's spirit, who has remained on Earth up to modern times, and now uses his original name "Tomona".
 Inu-Oh's spirit appears, explaining that it took 600 years to find Tomona since he changed his name.
 Inu-Oh restores Tomona to his youthful form, and reverts to his deformed version.
 The two then perform again.